 Capital is very important in any business here electronic business.
 It is the breath of life into any business but I guess we all know this already.
 The first step to start your electrical shop business or electronic business in Nigeria is to get your capital and your capital depends on how big you want to start.

 It also depends on the kind of electronics business you want to go into.
 Read our guide on how to get funding for your business in Nigeria

 The next step is for you to brand your business and register it under CAC and FIRS.
 Branding your business in the sense that you give your electronics business a name and design a logo for it with colors.

-When I wanted to register my business I did the logo myself because I was in a rush and I didn’t have extra money to hire a professional graphics designer.
-You can also do this yourself but I’ll advise you give it to a professional to do for you.
+When I wanted to register my business I did the logo myself because I was in a rush and I did not have extra money to hire a professional graphics designer.
+You can also do this yourself but I will advise you give it to a professional to do for you.

 3. Register with Major Electronics Dealers